7 Ideas for Organising Your Bedroom Closet

 If you’re not a fan of the like-with-like, try organizing your closet according to how frequently you wear your clothes.

 Not Know How Often You Wear Your Clothes?
-If, aside from your favorite custom tshirt by the Tee Hive, you’re not sure which clothing you wear more than others, record what you’re wearing each day in a journal for a month.
+If, aside from your favourite custom t-shirt by the Tee Hive, you’re not sure which clothing you wear more than others, record what you’re wearing each day in a journal for a month.
 (You could even just make a note of it on your calendar.)
 Keep your most Frequently Worn to the Front.
 Yes, it may sound silly, but it gives you a better idea of which clothing and outfits you wear more than others.
 That way, you can throw out the clothing you wear the least of while, of course, keeping the clothing you wear the most.
 (Keep in mind though of the season; it makes sense why you’re not wearing your winter coat in spring so hang on to that one.)
 After recording your outfits, hang your most frequently worn clothes closest to the front of your closet and the clothing you wear the least towards the back.
-This makes it easier for you to hunt down your favorite outfit and saves you time from digging for that one pair of blue jeans.
+This makes it easier for you to hunt down your favourite outfit and saves you time from digging for that one pair of blue jeans.

 3 In with the Old